Curriculum Guide

 This course, an accelerated study of introductory French, is an intensive, fast-paced class that provides the fundamentals of grammar, structure, and vocabulary needed to reach specific, targeted communicative benchmarks.
 Students learn to recognize patterns in the written and spoken language, and to employ their observations to stretch their own language skills.
 Activities are designed to help students develop skills in listening comprehension, as well as written and oral proficiency.
 Readings from various resources give contextualized examples of the topics being studied while also giving the students a glimpse into the diversity and complexity of the French-speaking world.
 Integrated audio and authentic video materials are regularly used to strengthen students’ aural comprehension and comfort with a range of speakers and accents.
 The course is designed for students with little or no knowledge of French language or culture.

-French 2: Le français, une langue mondiale (1 credit)
+French 2: Le franรงais, une langue mondiale (1 Credit, Yearlong)

 In French 2, students continue to develop skills introduced during the Lower School program or in Accelerated Foundations in French.
-Listening, speaking, writing, and reading skills will be reinforced.
+Listening, reading, writing, and speaking skills are reinforced on a daily basis.
 Students add to their foundation in grammar and become more adept at communicating and expressing their thoughts in French, both orally and in written form, in full and increasingly complex contexts.
-Students broaden their vocabulary through the study of several thematic units of the course, ranging from family dynamics to city life, personal health to the arts and media.
-Students also continue to discover the culture and the richness of the Francophone world through a variety of authentic materials.
+Students broaden their vocabulary and grammar concepts through activities and projects designed to practice and deepen their understanding of language and culture through everyday interactions with authentic thematic materials.
+They also continue to discover the richness of the cultures in the French-speaking world.
 The class is conducted mostly in French, allowing students to process in English how they learn French.
 Prerequisite: Accelerated Foundations in French or its equivalent.

-French 3: Les Visages de la Francophonie: Les CaraĂŻbes et le Canada (1 credit)
+French 3: Les Visages de la Francophonie: Les Caraรฏbes et le Canada (1 Credit, Yearlong)

 In French 3, students continue to develop their reading, writing, speaking and listening skills.
 The class includes the study of French grammar in addition to discussion and analysis of Francophone literature, including poetry, short stories, and films.
-As we examine large cultural movements—such as la Négritude, la mission civilisatrice, Québécois nationalism and la créolité—we will answer questions related to the development of cultural identity.
-For example, what impact did the creation of the Négritude movement by the Francophone and Caribbean intellectuals, namely Aimé Césaire, Léopold Sédar Senghor, and Léon Gontran Damas, have on perceptions of Black identity and culture?
+As we examine large cultural movementsโsuch as la Nรฉgritude, la mission civilisatrice, Quรฉbรฉcois nationalism and la crรฉolitรฉโwe will answer questions related to the development of cultural identity.
+For example, what impact did the creation of the Nรฉgritude movement by the Francophone and Caribbean intellectuals, namely Aimรฉ Cรฉsaire, Lรฉopold Sรฉdar Senghor, and Lรฉon Gontran Damas, have on perceptions of Black identity and culture?
 French 3 students will develop their language and analytical skills and will also build a substantial vocabulary as they work to master the grammar needed for a sophisticated level of written and oral communication.
 This class is conducted entirely in French.
 Prerequisite: French 2.

-French Advanced Topics: La France contemporaine (1 credit)
+Advanced Topics in French: La France contemporaine (1 Credit, Yearlong)

 Stereotypes of France are abundant: baguettes, berets, bicycles, the Eiffel Tower, and moonlight walks on the Seine.
 Behind these romantic images, the real France is to be found.
 In this course, we will examine cultural currents, tensions and developments in contemporary France.
 These will include the exploration of topics including immigration, political engagement, religious identity, environmental stewardship, and music and cultural expression.
 We will delve into these topics while considering how they are represented in the French and world media, as well as how they relate to similar trends we face in America.
 In this course, taught entirely in French, students will expand their vocabulary base and their command of sophisticated grammatical structures and will develop their linguistic skills as they learn to discuss, debate, and present their points of view on these current topics.
 Students can take this course after completing French 3.
 Prerequisite: French 3.

-French AP: French Language and Culture (1 credit)
+AP French: French Language and Culture (1 Credit, Yearlong)

-The French Language and Culture course takes a holistic approach to language proficiency.
-The course “emphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations.
-This includes vocabulary usage, language control, communication strategies, and cultural awareness,” as articulated by the College Board AP French Language and Culture Course Overview.
-The AP course strives to engage students in an exploration of culture in both contemporary and historical contexts.
+The AP French Language and Culture course takes a holistic approach to language proficiency.
+The course โemphasizes communication (understanding and being understood by others) by applying interpersonal, interpretive, and presentational skills in real-life situations.
+This includes interpretation of meaning, communicative abilities, research strategies, and cultural understanding.
+The AP French Language and Culture course strives to not overemphasize grammatical accuracy at the expense of communication.โ The course provides students with opportunities to explore culture across contemporary and historical contexts.
+Moreover, the course โdevelops studentsโ awareness and appreciation of cultural products, practices, and perspectives,โ as articulated by the College Board.
+AP French is structured around six thematic units that provide the context and content necessary for students to develop their communication skills.
 Authentic materials from the French and Francophone world provide the basis for vocabulary acquisition and class discussion.
-Students also solidify previously learned grammatical structures and expressions as well as discover additional nuances of the language.
-The three modes of communication—interpersonal, interpretive, presentational—in which students will demonstrate proficiency, are foundational to the AP French Language and Culture course.
-The six course themes that students will explore are built on the three modes of communication as articulated by the College Board.
-In order to best facilitate the study of language and culture, the AP course is conducted entirely in French.
+Beyond preparing students for the AP French Language and Culture exam, the course enables them to engage meaningfully with French-speaking communities.
+In order to best facilitate the study of language and culture, the course is conducted entirely in French.
 This course prepares students to take the AP French Language and Culture Exam.
-Students can take this course after completing French 3 or French Advanced Topics.
+Students can take this course after completing French 3 or Advanced Topics in French.
 Prerequisite: French 3.

-French Fall Senior Seminar: Le Deuxième Sexe, L’expérience et la représentation des femmes françaises et francophones dans la littérature et les films (0.5 credits, fall)
+French Fall Senior Seminar: Le Deuxiรจme Sexe, Lโexpรฉrience et la reprรฉsentation des femmes franรงaises et francophones dans la littรฉrature et les films (0.5 Credits, Fall)

 Latin